ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

     - `Job Comment` has a short line as a reminder of what is being backed up by this job.

-    - At the VMs list, I have chosen only the VMs of the K3s Kubernetes cluster.
+    - At the VMs list, only the VMs of the K3s Kubernetes cluster are chosen.
 The VM templates already have their own backup made manually, and does not make sense either to run a backup job on them since VM templates cannot be modified (well, except their Proxmox VE configuration which you usually should not touch again).

     > [!WARNING]
     > **Do not click on `Create` just yet!**\